KyleHu14/job-tracker/README.md

 ## Project Structure

-The project is organized into the following folders:
+The project is organized into the following folders.
+Click their links to read more:

 1. :computer: Client - Holds all the Next.js files.
 2. :electric_plug: [Server](https://github.com/KyleHu14/job-tracker/tree/main/server) - Contains the SQL code, ER Diagrams, and NodeJS API files.